 Acknowledgement of Country

-Acknowledgement of Country is where hosts of an event such as a meeting, conference or gathering acknowledge the traditional custodians of the land on which the event is being held.
+Acknowledgement of Country is where the host of an event, such as a meeting, conference or gathering, acknowledge the traditional custodians of the land on which the event is being held.
 While the Acknowledgement of Country, which can be delivered by a non-Aboriginal person, can be formal or informal, the South Australian Government has developed a formal Acknowledgement in consultation with Aboriginal people and representative bodies.

 Statement of Acknowledgement (Kaurna – Adelaide)

-The Statement of Acknowledgement is to be read aloud at the commencement of gatherings held within the Adelaide region.
+The Statement of Acknowledgement below is to be read aloud at the commencement of gatherings held within the Adelaide region.
+It may also be used in its written form in State Government publications.

 Statement of Acknowledgement (Outside of Adelaide)